bio & resumes

 With Anna Mathias and Lily Knight, directed by Mimi

 Two best friends from college, both humorous New Yorkers now over 60, reunite to lend each other a hand in a tough time for each of them.

 BODY WITHOUT BONES ~ c.
 2014 Revised April 2015

 READING with MUSIC: SKYLIGHT THEATRE'S INK UBATOR SERIES

 With John Allee, O-Lan Jones, Anna Mathias and Jessica Rao

 Directed by Julianne Just

-Written by Seton and composed by Matthew Goldsby with melodies by Seton
+A satire of cosmetic surgery stylistically bordering on the Grand Guignol.
+Written by Seton and composed by Matthew Goldsby (with melodies by Seton)

-* The first version of the play was developed in Dublin in 2000 with members of the Marcel Marceau Company.
+* The first version of this play was developed in Dublin in 2000 with members of the Marcel Marceau Company.